marcusdevsurfer/springboot-loans-api/README.md

 - **Person Association**: Associate loans with persons using their IDs.
 - **Model Mapping**: Uses ModelMapper for DTO-to-entity and entity-to-DTO conversions.
 - **Error Handling**: Custom exception handling for missing loans or persons.
+- **API Documentation**: Integrated Swagger UI for API documentation and testing.

 ## Technologies Used
 - **Java**: Core programming language.